 Better yet, practice ensemble programming.
 This enables the team to continue delivering SmallBitesAlways of user value if a developer needs to leave for a bit to put out a fire.
 However, if ensemble programming is out of the question due to politics keep reading.

 ✓ Critical ❑ Helpful ❑ Experimental

-Which means that you have a lot of leeway in choosing what protocols to follow with this practice.
+Which means that you have a lot of leeway in choosing what protocols to follow with this habit.

 For team-wide uninterruptible hours, for example, you might chose whole days.
 Say, three days a week, the team can:

-Or perhaps you might prefer to make that every day between certain hours.
+Or perhaps you might prefer to make uninterruptible hours every day between certain hours.

 For individuals, you need a way to indicate that you’re in the middle of something, and that an interruption would be expensive.
 You could signify this by placing an action figure on your desk, turning the light on (or off), opening or closing the door if you have one, and so on.
+Some apps allow a Do Not Disturb status.
 You can choose anything you want as long as everyone understands the signals.

 When are exceptions allowed?
 For example, if a team member is stuck on a bug and needs help, can they interrupt someone else?
 What if they need a code review or pair partner?
 These might be allowed exceptions.